mpinchover/calmdown/README.md

 ## get rid of pop up after logging in.

+## stop all audio playing if we are reloading

 ## signal to user to swipe up?

 # Welcome to your Expo app 👋